- J.D.University of Virginia School of Law2010

 - B.A.Cornell Universitywith distinction in all subjects2007

-Mr. Howlett also advises individual taxpayers on federal tax matters, and has substantial experience with the IRS’s voluntary disclosure programs, including the Offshore Voluntary Disclosure Program and the Streamlined Filing Compliance Program.
+In addition, Mr. Howlett has represented individual taxpayers on federal income tax matters and has substantial experience helping taxpayers "come into compliance" through the IRS's voluntary disclosure programs.

 Washington, DC Super Lawyers®: Rising Star, Tax, 2017 - 2018